Corned beef being sourced from company linked to Amazon destruction

 Cutting down the rainforests releases CO2 into the air, ramping up the climate crisis – and erasing wildlife from the planet.

-The cattle industry is responsible for 80% of deforestation in the Brazilian Amazon.
+The cattle industry is responsible for almost 80% of deforestation in the Brazilian Amazon.
 It could get worse too.
 Brazil’s new president, Jair Bolsonaro, has promised to weaken environmental regulations.

 A can of Morrisons corned beef